Michael-Kornilich/coffee_shop_analysis/README.md

 **Customer Spending Behavior:**
 - What percentage of transactions fall into the top 10% of transaction values, and how does this compare across store locations?
-- What is the distribution of total revenue per transaction, and does it follow a normal distribution?
-- How does the skewness and kurtosis of transaction values compare across different store locations?